judyj/judyj/README.md

 My pronouns are she/her

-Want to learn about me,  [look here](https://github.com/judyj/personal/blob/master/portfolio.md)!
+Want to learn more about me,  [look here](https://github.com/judyj/personal/blob/master/portfolio.md)!
 Have a great day!